hdd/hlog/README.md

 to use it
 ---

 just include the folder in your PYTHONPATH env:

 *`export PYTHONPATH=<path to the hlog source folder>` *`setenv PYTHONPATH <path to the hlog source folder>` *`import sys ; sys.path.insert(0,<path to the hlog source folder>)`

-modify the email addresses as required.
+modify the email addresses as required
+* line 40 of config file